visualizenews/corona/index.markdown

     blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba blba "
+- template: chart
+  title: How is it going
+  introduction: This is an overview of the impact COVID-19 is having in Italy.
+  placeholder_id: overview
+  explanation: Virus in Italy went nuts once the first local case has been confirmed.
+    Virus in Italy went nuts once the first local case has been confirmed.
+Virus in Italy went nuts once the first local case has been confirmed.
+  object: overview
 - template: text-blocks
   title: The first month everything looked under control, but on February 24th the
     emergency started